 More than 1,000 photographs of 19th century sideshows and circuses by photographer Charles Eisenmann and his successor Frank Wendt.
 Photographs depict the physical abnormalities of humans and animals featured at these shows.
 Subjects include P.T.
 Barnum, the P.T.Barnum Firm (Barnum and Bailey Circus), and Tom Thumb.

 Selection of dime novel serial covers from the Street & Smith Archive.
 Street & Smith eventually became "an incubator where the greatest illustrators in the country were professionally born."
 These included Harvey Dunn, Joseph Leyendecker, Dean Cornwell, Winfield Scott, Tom Lovell, Anton Otto Fisher, Amos Sewell, and N.C.
 Wyeth.

 Syracuse University Press continues a sixty-five-year tradition of serving scholars and scholarship, promoting the understanding of history, literature, science, societal problems, conservation, art, and culture, and publishing books that make a difference.
 Through the publication of significant and groundbreaking books across a variety of disciplines the Press reflects the values of Syracuse University and supports its creative vision of discovery and learning.

-This collection provides a sampling of label art, sheet music covers and audio clips of twenty-two World War II songs.
-They were selected from 1940's era 78 RPM recordings from the Syracuse University Belfer Audio Laboratory and Archive.
+This collection provides a sampling of label art, sheet music covers, and audio clips of 22 World War II songs.
+They were selected from 1940s era 78 RPM recordings from the Syracuse University Belfer Audio Laboratory and Archive.
 The song clips are arranged by title and by theme.
 Commentary was provided by students enrolled in Fine Arts 400: American Culture of the World War II Era in spring 2001.
 This project was part of a generous grant from the Gladys Krieble Delmas Foundation.